Would you like to sell your art but do not feel comfortable promoting or marketing your art to people online or offline? What is art marketing?

 Here are just a few examples of companies with a great marketing plan:

 Apple does fantastic job marketing.
 They will have you believe that you need the newest iPhone a year before it comes out.
-Apple knows what you want and every year they give it to you.
+Apple knows what you want, and they give it to you every year.
 They are creating value for you.

 McDonald’s Vision statement is “to be the best quick service restaurant experience”.
-Being the best means providing outstanding quality service, cleanliness, and value so that we make every customer in every restaurant smile.
+Being the best means providing outstanding quality service, cleanliness, and value to make every customer in every restaurant smile.